paulahemsi/cub3d/README.md

 * 08/05: The micro-leaks was in fact the static variable from get_next_line function, I was able to solved it, but talking with some other students we reach the conclusion that since it was a static variable, it was not a problem to let the exit function ger rid of that chunk of memory for us.
 I founded also that my map was being render even if was a empty line in the middle of his content, and it shouldnt, so I corrected it.

+* 09/05: All project is in the norme.
+Mandatory part seems to be completly finished and ready to evaluation.

 </details>